IUDataStructuresCourse/course-web-page-spring-2024/proj3-routing-wires.md

 ## Programming Task

 We need you to implement the `findPaths` method.
-It takes the board and the points to be connected as arguments and returns a list of paths.
+It takes the board and the points to be connected (`goals`) as arguments and returns a list of paths.
 The board represents the entire chip.
 Each path represents the wire used to connect components represented by points.
 Each path connects a pair of points in the points array; avoiding obstacles and other paths while minimizing the total path length required to connect all points.
 If two points cannot be connected, then the path should be `null`.
+The `findPaths` method should update the board by marking the grid.
+However, it must not mutate the `goals` array list.

 Think of a simple way to minimize the path length.
 You can use the grid to mark the points that lie on a path.
 You might want to use